GoogleCloudPlatform/reporting-api-forwarder/README.md

 You can also run [skaffold run --tail] to get the logs
 ```

-One thing to note is that it takes 15-20 minutes for the certificate manager to take effect, so you may not able to access to your custom domain (eg. `https://reporting.example.com/`) via HTTPS.
+One thing to note is that it takes 15-20 minutes for the certificate manager to take effect, so you may not able to access to your custom domain (eg. `https://reporting.example.com/`) via HTTPS until it takes effect.
 You can confirm the status of the certificate provisioning by `kubectl describe managedcertificate` command.

 As you see in `${PROJECT_ROOT}/gke/manifests/certificate.yaml`, your certificate is managed with the name `reporting-api-cert`.